 - An even more heroic example came from the crash of Air Florida Flight 90 into the Potomac River when one of the men in the water kept passing the rescue helicopter rope to other people.
 He tragically perished, but a nearby bridge was renamed in his honor.

 - The group of people who give the highest percentage of their income to charity?
 Not the rich, but the working class.
 Similarly, poor individuals, including those actually below the US federal poverty limit, contribute more volunteer hours than any other class.

 - During a spate of severe flooding in the 1990s, the United Kingdom received a charitable donation... from the people of Mozambique, which had itself experienced far more deadly floods earlier the same decade.
 This aid was offered, it seems, in gratitude for the offering of British Aid during their own natural disaster.

 - Archduke Franz Ferdinand tried to get medical attention to his wife after they were shot.
 They both died nonetheless.

-- Saint Maximilian Kolbe.
-A Franciscian friar in Poland, he was a bold critic of the Nazis which, coupled with him opening his friary to Jewish refugees, got him sentenced to Auschwitz.
+- Saint Maximilian Maria Kolbe.
+A Franciscan friar in Poland and ex-missionaire, he was a bold critic of Those Wacky Nazis which, coupled with him opening his friary to Jewish refugees, got him sentenced to Auschwitz.
 While there, he often stepped out of the ration line when rumors broke that they were running out.
-In July, 1941, an escape happened, and ten men from the escaped man's block were to be randomly chosen to starve to death in punishment.
-When one of the condemned broke down in tears over never seeing his wife and children again, Kolbe volunteered to take the man's place.
+In July 1941, an escape happened, and ten men from the escaped man's block were to be randomly chosen to starve to death in punishment.
+When one of the condemned (a Polish sergeant named Franciszek Gajowniczek) broke down in tears over never seeing his wife and children again, Kolbe volunteered to take the man's place.
 Kolbe lasted three weeks, tending to the other condemned as best he could.
 The man whom he replaced?
-He survived Auschwitz and lived long enough to see Kolbe canonized in 1982.
+Gajowniczek survived Auschwitz and lived long enough to see Kolbe canonized in 1982.